wkolowski/CoqCat/README.md

  * Universal constructions: initial, terminal and zero objects, products, coproducts, biproducts (both binary and general), equalizers and coequalizers together with more or less of their properties.
  * Functors: defined different kinds of functors, proved their properties, defined the category of categories.
  * Natural transformations: defined functor categories, characterized natural isomorphisms.
- * Defind and proved properties of these categories: Set, Rel, Sgr, Mon, Grp, Pros, Pos etc. Also got other hierarchies based not on Set, but rather on Setoid, Apartoid etc.
+ * Defined and proved properties of these categories: Set, Rel, Sgr, Mon, Grp, Pros, Pos etc. Also got other hierarchies based not on Set, but rather on Setoid, Apartoid etc.
  * Automation: got some quite useful genral tactics for working with categories (cat) and also tactics for particular categories (sgr, mon, grp, pros, pos etc.) - they can, for example, elegantly destruct objects of these categories.

 Fix: